What Are the 5 Best Laptops for Music Production?

-The Surface Book 2 an extremely versatile machine, which is why it's so high on our list.
+The Surface Book 3 is an extremely versatile machine, which is why it's so high on our list.
 If you're looking for the best of both worlds, you've found it.

-You can easily upgrade your storage all the way to 1TB if price isn't an object.
-The Surface Book 2 also boasts a 15" touchscreen display, which isn't necessary for producers, but it's a nice feature.
+You can easily upgrade your storage all the way to 1TB if the price isn't an object, and that's a lot of music files you can store.
+The Surface Book 3 also boasts a 15" touchscreen display, which isn't necessary for producers, but it's a nice feature.

 It's a pretty penny, but if you're serious about music production, it is an investment.

 3. Lenovo IdeaPad Y700